Thursday, October 29, 2009

 In addition the farm was powered by solar energy and irrigated by a rooftop rainwater collection system that kept the project off the city's grid.

+PF1 combines infrastructure with public space, engaging and challenging the users to re-imagine and question rural engagement in urban environments.
 The installation was grown picked and used within a commercial farmer’s market. plantings included basil, lavender, mint, rhubarb, strawberries, broccoli, watermelon and herbs. at the same time the project provided shade over pools of water with the well designed and interesting 'daisy' pattern.